The Ree fDoctor Eco-Diver Program is open to anyone of the age of 18 and over who can only join us for a limited period

 No prior skills are required, just a general enthusiasm to learn more about the marine environment.
 You will get to experience eco-diving, community-based marine management and conservation, the unique Vezo culture and the amazing environment of this mega biodiversity hotspot.

-Expeditions run every 6 weeks from January to December for 3, 4 or 5 weeks, with spaces available for 6-8 people per expedition month.
+Expeditions run from January to December for 3, 4 or 5 weeks, with spaces available for 6-8 people per expedition month.

 Divers and non-divers are both welcome.
 If you are not yet a certified diver, the Eco-Diver programme provides training to PADI Open Water and PADI Advanced open water levels.
 If you are already certified to PADI Advanced Open Water or above you can jump straight into the eco-diving programme.
 Your dive qualification determines the point in the month at which you will start an expedition.

-This programme is also suitable for marine and environmental science undergraduate students who wish to gain practical field based experience during their vacation periods.
+This program is also suitable for marine and environmental science undergraduate students who wish to gain practical field based experience during their vacation periods.
+Students joining as part of their degree experiences can be fast tracked to gaining survey skills as found in our Research Assistant program during a 4-5 week expedition.

 What to expect from an Eco-Diver expedition: